These are the best Showtime original series of all time that you can watch or stream in the comfort of your home.

 The Homeland series tells the story of Carrie Mathison, who is a manic depressive patient and a CIA agent.
 Carrie believes that Nicholas Brody, who was a prisoner of war for eight years, is a traitor.
 Carrie thinks that the security intelligence he provides is false and he is part of a larger plot of El – Qaeda to destroy the United States and the West.

-After 8 seasons and 5 Golden Globes, among many other awards, the show continues on.
+After 8 seasons and 5 Golden Globes, the series ended in 2020.

 IMDb 8.4 – Drama